All Episodes

 I'm not so sure.

-Because I'm I am really now for the first time fully under full on consideration of getting out of here.
+Maybe it won't bounce back because I am really now for the first time fully under full on consideration of getting out of here.

 It's not worth it anymore.

-I'm not even wanted in the state.
+I'm not even wanted in this state.

-Uh sorry, I am who I am.
+Sorry, I am who I am.

 I thought New York was all about openness, but apparently not.

-Um, there's gonna be a wave of lawsuits based on these executive orders that may in and of themselves bankrupt a lot of these states.
+There's going to be a wave of lawsuits based on these executive orders that may in and of themselves bankrupt a lot of these states.

-You watch lawsuits, that that's only just beginning.
+You watch lawsuits, that's only just beginning.

-But all these, you know, we're talking about a full third of people that are that are dead because of this virus because we did not protect, and the one thing they did get right, the elderly were the most vulnerable.
+But all these, you know, we're talking about a full third of people now that are dead because of this virus because we did not protect.

 Now, things changed throughout the coverage of the virus in terms of what the experts were telling us.

-And at one point, Cuomo had even reported, well, we we first heard it wasn't about young people, now it's showing signs it might be impacting young people.
+And at one point, Cuomo had even reported, well, we first heard it wasn't about young people.

-Well, thankfully that didn't that model didn't play out the way we thought at that moment, but it did.
+Now, thankfully, that model didn't play out the way we thought at that moment, but it did.

 One thing that was consistent is older people, underlying medical conditions, those with compromised immune system were most at risk to bring the virus into the nursing homes where those vulnerable people were was dumb.